Cardigan/RandomChecklists/Checklists/Camping.md

 - [ ] research legality of carrying guns / ammo
 - [ ] spot emergency transceiver
     - [ ] family briefed on the use of it
-- [ ] Google doc for shared inventory / planning
+- [ ] create a shared doc for inventory / planning
-- [ ] doodle for ride sharing and trip planning
+- [ ] figure out ride sharing and trip planning
-- [ ] Message broadcast medium for all hands alert
 - [ ] add visitor center location to route
     - [ ] call ahead to ensure they're open
 - [ ] review map and or satilte images of the site
-- [ ] idenify location to buy local wood (to avoid bring foriegn wood)
+- [ ] idenify location to buy local fire wood (you must avoid bring foriegn fire wood)
+- [ ] Consider Radio walkie talkie w/ headset
+- [ ] breif everyone about alergies

 ### Meal Planning: